Logical connective

 In logic, a logical connective (also called a logical operator, sentential connective, or sentential operator) is an operator that combines or modifies one or more logical variables or formulas, similarly to how arithmetic connectives like $+$ and $-$ combine or negate arithmetic expressions.
 For instance, in the syntax of propositional logic, the binary connective $\lor$ (meaning "or") can be used to join the two logical formulas $P$ and $Q$, producing the complex formula $P \lor Q$.

 Unlike in algebra, there are many symbols in use for each logical connective.
 The table "Logical connectives" shows examples.

 Common connectives include negation, disjunction, conjunction, implication, and equivalence.
 In standard systems of classical logic, these connectives are interpreted as truth functions, though they receive a variety of alternative interpretations in nonclassical logics.
 Their classical interpretations are similar to the meanings of natural language expressions such as English "not", "or", "and", and "if", but not identical.
 Discrepancies between natural language connectives and those of classical logic have motivated nonclassical approaches to natural language meaning.

 Overview

 In formal languages, truth functions are denoted by fixed symbols, ensuring that well-formed statements have a single interpretation.
 These symbols are called logical connectives, logical operators, propositional operators, or, in classical logic, truth-functional connectives.
 For the rules which allow new well-formed formulas to be constructed by joining other well-formed formulas using truth-functional connectives, see well-formed formula.

 Logical connectives can be used to link zero or more statements, so one can speak about n-ary logical connectives.
-The boolean constants True and False can be thought of as zero-ary operators.
+The boolean constants True and False can be thought of as nullary operators.
 Negation is a unary connective, and so on.